-Brooktorkai/Ericus’ position between the Speicherstadt and existing city center makes it a good corporate location
+In the Speicherstadt Brooktorkai/Ericus’ position at the interfaces of both Speicherstadt and existing city center makes it a suitable corporate location

 With its optimal location vis-à-vis the existing city center, Brooktorkai's meandering structure extends over four building plots.
 Ericus Contor and the Spiegel publishing house on Ericusspitze are currently under constructionand establish a continuous connection (© ELBE&FLUT) Start slideshow

-At the northeastern entrance to HafenCity, Robert Vogel GmbH & Co.
-KG and the ABG group of companies have built a new publishing building for the Spiegel group and the Ericus Contor building with further office space.
-In September 2011, the Spiegel group brought its activities together in around 30,000 sqm gross floor area (GFA).
-The new Spiegel building was awarded the HafenCity Ecolabel in gold in 2012.
+The most conspicuous buildings on Ericusspitze, the northeastern entrance to HafenCity, are the Spiegel group’s publishing house and the Ericus Contor building.
+In September 2011, the noted media group transferred its business activities into a new building here of around 30,000 sqm GFA, which was awarded the HafenCity gold Ecolabel in 2012.
 The publishing house and Ericus Contor (20,000 sqm GFA) with their pale façades and massive shared plinth were planned by Henning Larsen Architects (Copenhagen).
-The architectural concept closely references the Speicherstadt and the Elbphilharmonie Concert Hall, thus paying tribute to the urban planning significance of the location as the entrée to central HafenCity.
-Unusually, due to the traffic noise here, residential uses in this small neighborhood are not significant.
+In closely referencing the Speicherstadt as well as the Elbphilharmonie Concert Hall, the architectural concept also rightly pays tribute to the location’s significant urban planning role as the entrée to HafenCity.

-Design of the other open spaces in Brooktorkai and on Ericussspitze were the work of WES & Partner Landschaftsarchitekten (Hamburg).
-Their designs included a 30m stone sofa on Brooktorkai promenade offering views of the harbor basin.
-A spacious flight of steps at Ericusspitze invites a change of level – steps for sitting or walking lead strollers onto a plaza with wide-ranging views over the Ericus canal and Oberhafen harbor basin.
+WES & Partner Landschaftsarchitekten (Hamburg) was responsible for the design of other open spaces on Brooktorkai dock and Ericusspitze.
+This included a 30 m long stone sofa on Brooktorkaipromenade offering views of the harbor basin.
+A spacious flight of steps at Ericusspitze invites a change of level – steps for sitting or walking lead onto a plaza with sweeping views over the Ericus canal and Oberhafen harbor basin.

 Total GFA: 106,000 sqm